steliosdoulakis/text-summarization/README.md

 # text-summarization
-Build an extractive text summarization technique for my MSc Thesis at International Hellenic University of Greece
+Build an extractive text summarization model for my MSc Thesis at International Hellenic University of Greece